learn-co-students/london-ds-template/PROJECTS_BRIEF.md

 10. At this point you will want to update your branch with the new code by doing a checkout into your branch (using `git checkout <YourBranchName>`) and merging the master (using `git merge master`).
 11. Repeat from 2!

-_*_ Steps 6 & 7 are only to be performed by the maintainer of the project.
+_*_ Steps 7 & 8 are only to be performed by the maintainer of the project.

-Read more about how to pair program here: https://gds.blog.gov.uk/2018/02/06/how-to-pair-program-effectively-in-6-steps/
+Read more about how to pair program [here](https://gds.blog.gov.uk/2018/02/06/how-to-pair-program-effectively-in-6-steps/).

-If you’d like to work on your projects over a video call, we would recommend discord (https://discordapp.com/) and/or VSCode that has a live share feature allowing for remote collaborative coding (https://code.visualstudio.com/blogs/2017/11/15/live-share).
+If you’d like to work on your projects over a video call,we would recommend [discord](https://discordapp.com/) and/or VSCode.
+The latter has a live share feature allowing for remote collaborative coding [VSCode ](https://code.visualstudio.com/blogs/2017/11/15/live-share).

 ## Project Issues

 ### Merge conflicts

 You may stumble on a number of merge conflicts when dealing with Jupyter notebooks.
 We recommend using [sublime merge](https://www.sublimemerge.com/) to fix these.
+Approach your instructor/coach to learn how to fix these.